A-makarim/Mars-Probe-Detection/README.md

 ## Motivation

+I had to run YOLOV8n on NVIDIA Jetson to find a good balance between accuracy and computaiton time.
+Using SAM3 is not optimal on such devices due to number of params.
+YOLO itself didn't had the intelligence to detect a prompt Object.
+It is not a ViT like SAM3.

 ERC Mars Probes are not part of standard datasets such as COCO.
 Manually annotating thousands of frames is slow, error-prone, and expensive.